Ertuğrul: Legacy

 A tomb and mosque dedicated to Ertuğrul is said to have been built by Osman I at Söğüt, but due to several rebuildings nothing certain can be said about the origin of these structures.
-The current mausoleum was built by sultan Abdul Hamid II (1842–1918) in the late 19th century.
+The current mausoleum was built by Sultan Abdul Hamid II (r.
+1876–1909) in the late 19th century.
 The town of Söğüt celebrates an annual festival to the memory of the early Osmans.

 In 1826, Ertuğrul Cavalry Regiment of the Ottoman Army was named in his honor.

 The Ottoman frigate Ertuğrul, launched in 1863, was named after him.
 Abdul Hamid II also had a yacht with the same name.
 The Ertuğrul Tekke Mosque (late 19th century) in Istanbul, Turkey and the Ertuğrul Gazi Mosque in Ashgabat, Turkmenistan (completed in 1998), are also named in his honor.
 The mosque in Turkmenistan was established by the Turkish government as a symbol of the link between Turkey and Turkmenistan.

 Ertuğrul is one of several statues that surround the Independence Monument in Ashgabat, Turkmenistan.
 The statues depict people praised in the Ruhnama, a spiritual guide written by Turkmenistan president Saparmurat Niyazov.
 The Ertuğrul statue has also been depicted on a 2001 commemorative coin.

 Two statues of Ertuğrul on horseback were placed by a private cooperative housing society in Lahore, Pakistan, in 2020.
 They were inspired by Diriliş: Ertuğrul, a 2014 TV series.
-A bust of Ertuğrul was erected in Ordu, Turkey, in 2020, but was removed by local authorities after it was pointed out that it resembled the Ertuğrul-actor from the same TV series.
+A bust of Ertuğrul was erected in Ordu, Turkey, in 2020.
+However the bust was removed by local authorities after it was pointed out that it resembled the actor from the TV series.